PDIS/transcript/2022-10-21-BBC-HARDTalk.md

 ### Zeinab Badawi:
 You sound quite relaxed about it, if I may say, Minister Tang.

-Because the Foreign Minister of Taiwan, Joseph Wu, says China's behavior is provocative and threatening regional peace and stability.
+Because the Foreign Minister of Taiwan, Joseph Wu, says "China's behavior is provocative and threatening regional peace and stability."

 I mean, Taiwan is the reddest of red lines for China, isn't it?